Max Kilman transfer: West Ham have improved offer in region of £40m accepted by Wolves

 New Irons boss Julen Lopetegui is now set to be reunited with Kilman, whom he managed in his nine months in charge at Wolves.

-Kilman is set to depart Molineux after six years at the club having joined from non-League Maidenhead United in August 2018.
+Kilman is set to depart Molineux after six years at the club having joined from non-League Maidenhead in a £40,000 deal in August 2018.

+Maidenhead have a significant sell-on clause, thought to be between 15 per cent and 20 per cent.

 Kilman, who has made 151 appearances in all competitions for the club, only signed a new Wolves long-term contract less than 12 months ago following interest from Napoli last summer.